thiago-buarqque/thiago-buarqque/README.md

 **🔨 What I'm studying?**

-👨‍🎓 Currently I'm finishing my studies in ReactJS e Typescript;
+👨‍🎓 Currently, I'm finishing my studies in ReactJS and Typescript.